Developer(s) – Insomniac Games

 Storyline – 5.5/10

 Having played the game, and going into it knowing full well it was based on the film, it’s easy to see why it didn’t work as a theatrical release.
 In an alternative series of the events of the first game Ratchet is a mechanic working on planet Veldin when Clank crash-lands and is found by Ratchet.
 After leaving the planet, and helping to save planet Kerwan from a fleet under the ownership of evil entrepreneur Chairman Drek, the duo is then inaugurated into the Galactic Rangers under the command of their leader, the famed superhero Captain Qwark.
 The rangers then undertake a mission to stop Drek and the commander of his fleet, former Galactic Ranger Dr. Nefarious.
-Having experienced the plot for myself, I was left thinking of it as hugely watered down in comparison to almost every other entry in the series.
+Having experienced the plot for me, I was left thinking of it as hugely watered down in comparison to almost every other entry in the series.
 The plot is pretty straightforward and uninspiring, and the comedic element was uncharacteristically weak too.
 On top of that, despite the fact that so many iconic villains of the series have been included in the same game, or perhaps because of it, it left very little room for characterization between them.
 None of them stood out to any great extent in comparison to when each of them had been portrayed as the main villain in previous games, and their abrupt actions and lack of personality or in-depth motives make the whole story seem that evermore rushed.
 It was certainly sad to see the likes of Chairman Drek and Dr. Nefarious reduced to what I can only describe as shadows of their former characters, with Percival Tachyon also seemingly forgotten about entirely.

 Originality – 6/10